sa3eedDev/TheLockerRoom/index.md

 ### Milestone 1 (Oct 4)

- In the following steps, the following features will be represented by the letters for A, B and C for ease of readability: </br>
+ In the following steps, the following features will be represented by the letters for A, B and C for ease of readability:\
-A: creating and maintenance of profiles for ever user </br>
+A: creating and maintenance of profiles for ever user \
-B: Adding and maintenance of friends </br>
+B: Adding and maintenance of friends \
-C: Chat Implementation </br>
+C: Chat Implementation \
-D: Making and maintaining group chats </br>
+D: Making and maintaining group chats \
-E: Sweat Pages (includes functions such as inviting and searching for users and groups as well as manipulation of data.) </br>
+E: Sweat Pages (includes functions such as inviting and searching for users and groups as well as manipulation of data.)

  * Compare and select technical tools for A, B, C, D & E.
  * Provide small (“hello world”) demos to evaluate the tools for A, B, C, D & E.